-Music composer Khayyam passes away
+Veteran music composer Khayyam passes away

 The musician's other notable works include films such as 'Trishul', 'Noorie' and 'Shola Aur Shabnam'.

 He is best known for his music in classic films such as 'Kabhi Kabhie' and 'Umrao Jaan'.

-Mohammed Zahur Hashmi, popularly known as Khayyam, was also a recipient of Sangeet Natak Akademi Award and Padma Bhushan.
+Mohammed Zahur Hashmi, popularly known as Khayyamhas won three Filmfare Awards for Best Music in 1977 for Kabhi Kabhie and 1982 for Umrao Jaan, and a lifetime achievement award in 2010 .

+He was awarded the 2007 Sangeet Natak Akademi Award in Creative Music, by the Sangeet Natak Akademi, India's National Academy of Music, Dance and Theatre.
+He has been awarded the third-highest civilian honor, Padma Bhushan by the Government of India for 2011.